dkwasny/AnsibleConfig/README.md

 ----------------
 vm-grid-(number)

-You can really use whatever you want, but some files (/etc/hosts) may use these names explicitly.
+You can really use whatever you want, but some files (/etc/hosts and /etc/ansible/hosts) may use these names.

 Network Setup (libvirt)
 -----------------------